Evaluating Illinois’ Top MPH Programs

 Financing Your MPH Education in Illinois

-It is no secret that public health is not the highest-paying field.
+While deeply rewarding, a career in public health often doesn’t come with the highest salary.
 As of October 2024, the national average salary for a public health job in the United States was $79,6574 and in Illinois, it is slightly lower, at $77,190 per year5.
-You don’t want to enroll in a public health graduate program that will break the bank, so it’s important to take finances and scholarships into consideration when looking into graduate school.
+Because of this, it's essential to consider how you’ll fund your education before committing to an MPH program.

 • Public Service Loan Forgiveness: